kubeflow/kfp-tekton/sdk/FEATURES.md

 ### Affinity, Node Selector, and Tolerations

 Affinity, Node Selector, and Tolerations are Kubernetes spec for selecting which node should run the component based on user-defined constraints.
 They are implemented with Tekton's [PipelineRunTaskSpec](https://github.com/tektoncd/pipeline/blob/master/docs/pipelineruns.md#specifying-task-run-specs) features under Tekton PipelineRun.
 The [affinity](/sdk/python/tests/compiler/testdata/affinity.py),
 [node_selector](/sdk/python/tests/compiler/testdata/node_selector.py), and
-[tolerations](/sdk/python/tests/compiler/testdata/tolerations.py) python tests are examples of how to use these features.
+[tolerations](/sdk/python/tests/compiler/testdata/tolerations.py) Python tests are examples of how to use these features.

 This feature is recently implemented in Tekton and is available on Tekton v0.13.0 onwards.